Hi friend and welcome!

 Now you’re ready for music!
 It’s that simple 🙂

-A great pair of monitors that excel in mixing and reference applications.
+JBL’s LSR305 is a great monitor that excels in both mixing and reference applications.

 They can also be used as all-purpose computer speakers, and do quite fantastic in this regard.